-There is a seasonal condition occurring mostly in the winter called SAD (seasonal affective disorder) where low light causes depression in those who suffer from it .
-One of the treatments is exposure to light boxes which are small walls of light.
+There is a medical condition occurring mostly in the winter called seasonal affective disorder (SAD) where low light causes depression in those who suffer from it.
+One of the treatments is exposure to light boxes, which are small walls of light.

 Color and light are uplifting, perky, jazzy, exciting.
-Color can be visual, auditory, emotional, etc. Some people dream in color.
+Color can be visual, auditory, emotional, and more.
+Some people dream in color.